 2. Wikimedia Commons and Flickr have databases of digital files that are available for use.
 However, you need to check the conditions of use.

 3. The Copyright Act in Canada was recently amended to reflect the current digital landscape.

 4. The following conversation occurred on the US-based site Copyright Advisory Network.
 It answers some of the basics related to US Copyright, images and fair use.

 Students who believe that they have been wrongfully or unjustly penalized have the right to grieve; refer to Policy 70, Student Grievance.

 MFA students must maintain a minimum average of 75% in each of their courses for the duration of the program.
 An average of 75% or higher in each respective course is considered good academic standing.
 A lesser grade in any course at any time may result in the student being asked to withdraw from the program.

 In order to be granted all of the benefits that our Program has to offer, MFA students must be in good professional standing.
 Accordingly, students are evaluated on such qualities as punctuality, attendance and participation in scheduled classes, their ability to meet deadlines, respect for their peers, instructors and the physical plant, and general professionalism in their behavior.

-To ensure that all MFA students receive all important information and communication from both the Fine Arts Department and the Graduate Studies Office, they are required to have an artsmail email account in addition to their personal accounts.
+To ensure that all MFA students receive all important information and communication from both the Fine Arts Department and Graduate Studies and Postdoctoral Affairs, they are required to have an artsmail email account in addition to their personal accounts.
 MFA students should make arrangements to set up an artsmail account as soon as they are registered in the program.
 Information on how to set up an artsmail email account can be found on the Arts Computing Office (ACO) website.